heykieran/xl-parse-clj/README.md

 which maps the excel formula symbol `"average"` to the clojure `fns/average` symbol that is defined in the `functions` namespace and aliased to `fns`.

-The order of the definitions in the `OPERATORS-PRECEDENCE` vector also determines the precendece of the operators when being processed by the shunting-yard algorithm.
+The order of the definitions in the `OPERATORS-PRECEDENCE` vector also determines the precedence of the operators when being processed by the shunting-yard algorithm.
 Furthermore, the `:a` field in the definition lets the parser know how many arguments to expect.